Mic Mac Mall

 Mic Mac Mall is Atlantic Canada's largest enclosed shopping mall located in the community of Dartmouth, across the harbour from Halifax, Nova Scotia.
 It is owned and managed by Mic Mac Mall Limited Partnership.

 With stores on three levels, Mic Mac Mall is a major shopping destination for the Maritimes and the only location for Decathlon east of Quebec.
-The mall is located in a suburban area south of Lake Micmac and northwest of the Micmac Parclo interchange.
+The mall is located in a suburban area south of Lake Micmac, next to Highway 111.
 It hosts a Halifax Transit bus terminal.

 History

 The mall was announced on 13 July 1971 by the developer, Micmac Shopping Centre Limited, which was jointly owned by Simpsons, Eaton's, and a Dartmouth development company called MacCulloch and Company Limited.
 It was built in Micmac Village, a housing development being constructed by MacCulloch and Co. following the opening of nearby Highway 111.
 A Sobeys supermarket was initially planned, but Dominion ended up winning the tender to establish a store in the complex.

-Construction was carried out by Robert MacAlpine Ltd. Originally anchored by Simpsons and Eaton's, the mall was completed in 1973 and underwent major expansions in 1978 and 1981.
+Construction was carried out by Robert MacAlpine Ltd. Originally anchored by Simpsons, Eaton's, and Dominion, the mall opened for business on 31 October 1973.
+An opening ceremony was held in November 1973 and officiated by Nova Scotia premier Gerald Regan, Mi'kmaq grand chief Donald Marshall, and Dartmouth mayor Eileen Stubbs.
+The shopping centre underwent major expansions in 1978 and 1981.

 In 1976, Simpsons and MacCulloch jointly bought Eaton's share of the mall, increasing their equity to 50 per cent each.

-Simpson's was acquired by the Hudson's Bay Company (HBC) in 1978, and by the mid-1980s, Mic Mac Mall was wholly owned by Markborough Properties, a subsidiary of HBC.
-In 1996, Markborough sold its interest in the mall to Cambridge Shopping Centres Limited.
+Simpson's was acquired by the Hudson's Bay Company (HBC) in 1978.
+In the 1981 fiscal year, HBC purchased the remaining 50 per cent share, giving it full ownership of the mall.
+In 1983, HBC shifted its real estate holdings into Markborough Properties, a wholly owned subsidary of HBC, bringing Mic Mac Mall under the full ownership of Markborough.
+In 1996, Markborough sold the mall to Cambridge Shopping Centres Limited.
 Ownership passed to the newly formed Ivanhoé Cambridge when Cambridge merged with Ivanhoe Corporation in February 2001.

 In June 2018, Ivanhoé Cambridge announced that they planned to spend over $55 million renovating the property.
 The common areas were extensively refurbished and the food court was renovated.
 The company sold the property to Halifax developer Joe Ramia and an unnamed group of investors in 2021.